usu-cidi/ai-writing-coach/notes.md

   * Pull title for saved feedback (instead of timestamp)
   * Options: general best practices and grammar

+## 8.30.23
+* Added a short README
+* Removed assignment selection option
+* Changed options to general best practices and grammatical
+  * And edited prompts accordingly
+* Starting working on better title for saved feedback

 TODO:
 * Improve prompts